 I have spent most my life in Telford and it is firmly my home.
 I have raised a wonderful family here and have been lucky enough to see my children finish their schooling here.
 I am now getting to enjoy my free time seeing my grandchild being raised in our town – and nothing beats spending time with her in the park.

 I worked in a local engineering company, GKN Sankey, for 15 years before going into business and politics.
 I enjoy going for walks and swimming in the local leisure centre.
 I am also a keen historian and take a great interest in reading political books, magazines and poetry.
-I have penned a book of poetry in Punjabi which is with the publishers at this moment.
+I have penned a book of poetry in Punjabi.

 I regularly visit India and sometimes called upon by colleges to give a talk to the students on British politics and its system which I enjoy immensely –especially answering questions.
 I am also a member of Amnesty International and firmly believe in human rights and egalitarian justice.